Buying crypto is easy (see our guide: How to Buy Cryptocurrency and Keep It in a Secure Wallet).

 Freelancers can also avoid the increasingly unfair commissions associated with traditional jobs sites.
 And there’s another bugbear: when paid via bank transfer, it can often take a week or longer for payments to clear.
 And that’s after the freelance site has taken its cut.

 If you’re an employer interested in paying staff or contractors in cryptocurrency, a platform like Bitwage can help get you set up.
+If you’re creative, you will quickly discover how to earn crypto as a gig worker.

 As mentioned, businesses can profit from cutting a middleman (e.g. a bank) out of the picture and accepting cryptocurrency as a mode of payment.
 Fast, secure and low-cost transactions aren’t the only benefit; companies tap into a wider user base, including 1.7 billion who don’t have access to a bank account.